Writing reusable code in Python: the tools you need

 Now that you’re working on an installable Python package, you may want to start writing unit tests for your functions/classes.
 In general it is worth unit-testing reusable functionality because it reduces the chances of bugs both when writing the code in the first place, and when changing it in the future.

-tests folder mirroring the structure of the src folder
+A common way to organise tests is to mirror the structure of the src

 There are a few testing frameworks in Python, but a popular and easy-to-use framework is pytest.
 Once you’ve written a test, navigate to the root folder of your package and run: